petterssonjonas/GeoPulse/README.md

 *Version 0.91.0 (beta) — [GNOME-style versioning](https://handbook.gnome.org/release-planning.html): 0.x = pre-1.0 beta, 1.0 = first stable.*

+---

+## ⚠ Beta notice

+GeoPulse is in **beta**.
+Expect rough edges:

+- **AI prompts** have not been fully optimized; briefing quality and format may improve in future releases.
+- **Data scrapers** (RSS and web fetchers) have not been fully verified across all sources; some feeds may fail or change without notice.

+Feedback and contributions are welcome.

+---

+## What it does

-A background service ingests curated news sources, transcripts of videos and podcasts, official government feeds and more.
-It Scores severity, generates analytically rich briefings using a local LLM (Ollama serve, app handles AI loading), and delivers them as a native GNOME desktop application with inline Q&A.
+A tiered background process ingests curated news sources (RSS and web).
+It scores severity, runs a novelty check to avoid duplicate briefings, and generates analytically structured briefings using a local LLM (Ollama) or an optional cloud API (OpenAI, Anthropic).
+The native GNOME desktop app shows severity-ranked briefings and inline Q&A with your model.
+No accounts, no telemetry—everything can run on your machine.

 ---

 ## Preview

 | Briefing list & detail | Q&A chat with local LLM |
 | ---------------------- | ----------------------- |
 | ![GeoPulse briefing view](./Geopulse1.png) | ![GeoPulse Q&A chat](./Geopulse2.png)       |

 *Severity-ranked briefings in the sidebar; click to read the full digest.
 Ask follow-up questions in context with your local model (Ollama).*